 Understanding the Components of Communication Enhances Interaction

-Communication is sharing information between two or more individuals, the act of conveying information.
-Communication has so many components, and failing to communicate in the workplace effectively is commonplace.
+Communication is the act of sharing and conveying information between two or more individuals.
+It has so many components, and failing to communicate in the workplace effectively is commonplace.

-Effective communication requires all components of a communication interworking perfectly for “shared meaning,” a favorite definition of communication.
+Effective communication requires all components interworking perfectly for “shared meaning,” a favorite definition of communication.
 It is of particular importance when questions are asked and answered.
-You will find the components of effective communication and the forms and uses of questions to enhance communication.
+You will find the components of effective communication and the forms and uses of questions to enhance it.

 Components in Communication

-There are five components to any communication and a sixth that is the overall environment of the workplace in which the communication takes place. :
+There are five components to any communication and a sixth that is the overall environment of the workplace in which the back-and-forth takes place.